Coronary Artery Calcium Scoring

 A common cause of a painful joint is synovitis (inflammation of the lining of the joint).
-It can be useful to inject corticosteroid and/or local anaesthetic medication directly into the joint or the soft tissue next to a joint (this is often called a bursa) to reduce the inflammation and provide pain relief.
+An injection of corticosteroid and/or local anaesthetic medication directly into the joint can sometimes be helpful in reducing the inflammation and providing pain relief.
 Reduction in pain may make physical therapy more effective.

-To make sure the injection goes into the joint itself where it has a better chance of working, the needle for the injection is guided by using pictures or images, most often using ultrasound.
+To make sure the injection goes into the joint itself where it has a better chance of working, the injection needle is guided by using pictures or images, most often using ultrasound.
 X-ray or computed tomography (CT) can also be used for guidance.

-Sometimes it can be difficult for your doctor to know exactly what is causing your joint pain.
-If the pain is not due mainly to joint inflammation, the injection may not improve your symptoms.
-Although this may be disappointing to you, it can be helpful information for your doctor as it means that another cause of the joint pain needs to be considered.
+Sometimes it can be difficult for the referring doctor to know exactly what is causing the joint pain.
+If the pain is not due mainly to joint inflammation, the injection may not improve the symptoms.
+Although this might be disappointing for the patient, it can be helpful information for the doctor, as it means that another cause of the joint pain needs to be considered.

-The joint injection is most commonly performed using ultrasound to guide the injection.
-The exact technique varies depending on the joint to be injected and the radiologist (specialist doctor) who performs the injection.
+The joint injection is most commonly carried out using ultrasound to guide the injection.
+X-ray or CT can be used depending on the joint to be injected and the method preferred by the radiologist (specialist doctor) who carries out the injection.

-A needle will then be placed into the joint either at the point marked on your skin or using the ultrasound to see the tip of the needle as it moves into the joint.
+A needle will be placed into the joint either at the point marked on your skin or using the ultrasound to see the tip of the needle as it moves into the joint.
 If CT or X-rays are used to guide the needle, then a small amount of contrast medium will be injected into the joint to provide clearer images and ensure the needle tip is correctly positioned.

 Sometimes the radiologist may remove some fluid from the joint for analysis before giving the injection.
 The injection itself is usually a mix of steroid and/or local anaesthetic.

 If the steroid part of the injection is going to reduce the pain and inflammation in the joint, this will usually start to occur between 3–5 days after the injection.

-If the pain becomes much worse in the days following the injection, this may indicate either an aggravation of the synovitis by the injection or very rarely an infection of the joint.
-If this occurs you should contact your referring doctor or the emergency department of a hospital as soon as possible.
+If the pain becomes much worse in the days after the injection, this may indicate either an aggravation of the synovitis by the injection or very rarely an infection of the joint.
+If this occurs, you should contact your referring doctor or the emergency department of a hospital as soon as possible.

-This may vary but an ultrasound guided injection will generally take between 15 and 30 minutes.
+This can vary, but an ultrasound-guided injection will generally take between 15 and 30 minutes.

 This is a very safe procedure with few risks.

-There is a risk of infection, which is very small and probably lies between 1 in 20,000 and 1 in 75,000 injections performed.
-The procedure should not be performed if there is broken skin or infection overlying the joint, or if the joint may already be infected.
+There is a risk of infection, which is very small and probably lies between 1 in 20,000 and 1 in 75,000 injections carried out.
+The procedure should not be done if there is broken skin or infection overlying the joint, or if the joint may already be infected.

 There are possible complications of the steroid injection, which include aggravation of the pain due to irritation of the joint lining by crystals in the steroid solution.

-If the steroid is not injected solely into the joint or leaks out of the joint after the injection, there is a risk of damage to the soft tissues at the injection site, including atrophy (a weakening) of the skin or subcutaneous fat (found just beneath the skin).
+If the steroid is not injected solely into the joint or leaks out of the joint after the injection, there is a risk of minor damage to the soft tissues at the injection site, including atrophy (a weakening) of the skin or subcutaneous fat (found just beneath the skin).
 Occasionally, a localised area of skin depigmentation can occur at the injection site.

 Some patients find that the injection gives them good pain relief for a few months, but then the pain comes back and they wonder about having another injection.
-Although the exact risk of multiple injections is not known, most doctors would advise against injection more than 3-4 times a year to avoid damage to the joint.
+Although the exact risk of multiple injections is not known, most doctors would advise against having the injection more than three or four times a year to avoid damage to the joint.

-Occasionally people are allergic to the injected medication (as with any drug).
-The exact risk of this is not known but it seems to be very uncommon.
-You should advise your doctor and the radiologist performing the Joint Injection of any allergies you may have.
+Occasionally, people are allergic to the injected medication (as with any drug).
+The exact risk of this is not known, but it seems to be very uncommon.
+You should advise your doctor and the radiologist carrying out the joint injection of any allergies you may have.

-Joint injections are performed to confirm the injected joint or bursa as the site of pain and to reduce the synovial inflammation to reduce the pain and enable you to have physical therapy.
+Joint injections confirm if the injected joint is the site of pain, and reduce the synovial inflammation to reduce the pain and enable you to have physical therapy.

-The joint injection is performed by a radiologist who uses an ultrasound machine, or less commonly fluoroscopy or a CT scan, to guide the needle into the joint.
+The joint injection is carried out by a specialist doctor (radiologist) who uses an ultrasound machine, or less commonly fluoroscopy or a CT scan, to guide the needle into the joint.